 I was born in Syracuse, New York, and lived there until I was seven, then moved to Virginia Beach with my family where I lived until I graduated from college.
 I also lived in London during the height of the mad cow era, and to this day I am prohibited from donating blood because of it.

 After college, I lived in every Northern Virginia suburb until finally settling in Oakton, which is 15 miles west of Washington, DC.
-It is exciting to live near the legislative hub of the country, although because I get all of my political news from The Daily Show, the proximity is kind of wasted on me.
+It is exciting to live near the legislative hub of the country, although because I get all of my political news from Twitter, the proximity is kind of wasted on me.

 I work in communications, marketing and public relations.
 I’ve worked for advertising agencies, the concrete lobby, the county government, two Internet start up companies, a transportation safety company and a couple of government contractors.
 I have also been a bartender and an adjunct college professor which were probably my favorite jobs, ever.
 And, I wrote a paid weekly humor column for more than two years called At Home with Brutalism that ran on both the Oakton Patch and the Vienna Patch (AOL publications) before the Patch started totally sucking.